 • Planetary collision simulations

-• Riemann solvers
+• Development and implementation of Riemann solvers

 I am always open to talk about and/or collaborate in future projects in any of these topics.
 Please do not hesitate to contact me.